Example "Digging a hole"

 The values of the catheti will be randomly chosen from a specified value range for each participant and each test attempt.

 Example "Transport" – Use of random parameters

-Example "Transport" – Adaptive task feedback
+Example "Transport" – Adaptive question feedback

 Adaptive feedback allows for individual feedback based on the learners' answers.
 The participant can, for example, be provided with concrete hints or error messages.
-Post-variables (post-processed variables) allow access to the learners' responses, e. g. to each gap.
+Post-variables (post-processed variables) will allow access to the learners' responses, e. g. to each gap.
 Attempts at solutions or even previous answers can also be included in the feedback.

 Example "Transport" – Point deduction per attempt

 If the participant has several attempts at a solution, individual and successive hints can be provided to help them answer the question.
 In such scenarios, it may be especially desirable to have points deducted from the participant's total score for each additional attempt.
-Participants solving the task on the first attempt will receive the full score.
+Participants solving the question on the first attempt will receive the full score.
 The more hints and attempts they need, the lower their score.

 Example "Transport" – Assessment of the maximum score

-If several attempts are possible per task, it might be the case that a participant will not score as many points in a follow-up attempt as were already scored before.
+If several attempts are possible per question, it might be the case that a participant will not score as many points in a follow-up attempt as were already scored before.
 If desired, the highest score achieved can be remembered and eventually used for the assessment.
 The participant should be informed accordingly through notes and shown the score of the current attempt, as well as the maximum score in all previous attempts.